Dehypnotic/comfyui-numbered-text/README.md

 A new text division is created for every Return (CR).

 Pick a text divison via the index and output only that text’s content (without the optional “n. ” prefix).
-Alternatively select several text divisions, seperated by the separator.
+Alternatively select several text divisions and an optional separator.